NK44-2

 Assignment time of station staff

-* If the station staff are not available, please use the intercom to call the staff.
+Please use the intercom to call staff.

 Timetable/Fare